-Cervus' primary source of income is from the sale of agricultural and commercial and industrial products and services pursuant to agreements to act as an authorized dealer for certain equipment manufacturers.
+Cervus' primary source of income is from the sale of agricultural, commercial, industrial and transportation equipment, and related services, pursuant to agreements to act as an authorized dealer for certain equipment manufacturers.
 The success of Cervus' dealerships depends on the timely supply of equipment and parts from these equipment manufacturers to ensure the timely delivery of products and services to Cervus' customers.
 Cervus also depends on its suppliers to provide competitive prices and quality products.
 Currently all of Cervus' material dealership contracts are in good standing with its suppliers.
 However, there can be no guarantee that (i) circumstances will not arise which gives one or more of these equipment manufacturers the right to terminate their dealership agreements with Cervus or (ii) one or more of these equipment manufacturers will decide to not renew their dealership agreements with Cervus upon their expiry.
 See "Description of the Business - Dealership Agreements".